 Meaning

-“This happiness consisted of nothing else but the harmony of the few things around me with my own existence, a feeling of contentment and well-being that needed no changes and no intensification.” presents a viewpoint centered on happiness.
-It implies that joy grows from gratitude and balance and encourages us to remember that happiness is shaped by mindset.
+The message behind “This happiness consisted of nothing else but the harmony of the few things around me with my own existence, a feeling of contentment and well-being that needed no changes and no intensification.” revolves around happiness.
+It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.

 Theme